nickjoven/phase-1-project-Lari-Nick/README.md

 1) NOT ALL POSTS HAVE IMAGES
 2) SOME POSTS ARE VIDEOS
 3) NOT ALL POSTS HAVE SELFTEXT
-4) NOT ALL DATA HAS A POST HINT
+4) IT'S NOT INHERENTLY CLEAR WHICH DATA POINT SHOULD BE USED TO DETERMINE CONDITIONAL LOGIC

 For ease of displaying things to the page, we should maintain an array of objects for both containers.
 When we fetch data, we should update an array with objects that contain the fetched data.
 These objects should populate the top div on page load.